-We are a group of researchers investigating identification by a variety of forensic & biometric based tools.
-These applied areas of research bring together a number of domains in human information processing in which we specialize within cognitive psychology.
+We are a group of researchers investigating human factors and cogntiive issues in forensic identification and their solutions (e.g., Linear Sequential Unmasking (LSU)).
+This applied area of cognitive forensics bring together a number of domains in human information processing in which we specialize within cognitive psychology.
 These domains include pattern recognition, mental representations, decision making, expertise, visual cognition, and knowledge acquisition.
 These areas all converge together in the applied domains of biometrics and the criminal justice system.
 Other areas of interest to us which are vital for biometric and forensic applications are the use and integration of technology and selection & training of examiners; including issues of confirmation & other cognitive biases, and optimizing decision making (for more information, please also see the pages dedicated to decision making and to cognition & technology).

 We have taken our expertise in these areas and our understanding of human performance & cognition and have applied them to real world issues (not only in forensic science, but in many other expert domains, such as medicine, frontline policing, and US Air Force pilots).

-Through Cognitive Consultants International (CCI) we have provided training and consultancy to forensic examiners on how to deal with and minimize confirmation and other cognitive biases (e.g., to police forces and national forensic institutes in the Netherland and Australia, as well as to police forces in the US and the UK, such as the London Metrapolitan Police, Greater Manchester Police, NYPD, and LAPD).
+Through Cognitive Consultants International (CCI-HQ) we have provided training and consultancy to forensic examiners on how to deal with and minimize confirmation and other cognitive biases (e.g., to police forces and national forensic institutes in the Netherland, Finland and Australia, as well as to police forces in the US and the UK, such as the London Metrapolitan Police, Greater Manchester Police, NYPD, SFPD, LAPD, and the FBI).
 We have also provided expert reports and testimony on these issues to the courts (e.g., in the case of R v Shahiriar Firouzian, and the Levi Bellfield serial killer case in the Central Criminal Court at the Old Bailey in London), and to legislators (e.g., MD Senate hearings on Bill 404 regarding Criminal Law – Death Penalty – Evidence).
 We provided consultancy to the UK Passport and Identity Services on reducing fraud detection through facial recognition.
-Dr Itiel Dror is an Associate Editor and on the Board of Editors of a number of scientific journals, such as Science & Justice, Forensic Science Policy & Management, and Pragmatics & Cognition.His research has been cited throughout the National Academy of Sciences report on Forensic Science (2009), the McKie Report, and in dozens of court cases (e.g., by the Supreme Judicial Court of Massachusetts, in the murder case of Commonwealth vs. Jesus Gambora, 2010).
+Dr Itiel Dror is an Associate Editor and on the Board of Editors of a number of scientific journals, such as Science & Justice, Forensic Science Policy & Management, and Pragmatics & Cognition.His research has been cited throughout the National Academy of Sciences report on Forensic Science (2009), the Fingerprint Enquiry Report, and in dozens of court cases (e.g., by the Supreme Judicial Court of Massachusetts, in the case of Commonwealth vs. Gambora, 2010; by the Court of Appeal in the UK, in the cases of R v Dlugosz, Pickering, and MDS, 2013).

 See list of current projects and activities; publications are listed below.